Mana Movement: Extra-parliamentary activism

 Since its formation, Mana activists have been involved in multiple extra-parliamentary campaigns against the policies of the National Government.
 Mana activists were prominent in the local protests of the Occupy Movement, opposition to the Trans-Pacific Partnership Agreement and the privatisation of energy companies.

 Since early 2012, in the working-class Auckland suburb of Glen Innes scores of Mana activists including Hone Harawira and John Minto have been arrested protesting the privatisation of state housing and the eviction of hundreds of residents.

-In 2013, in the South Auckland suburb of Mangere members of Mana's Mangere Branch led a successful campaign against a proposed motorway through the suburb which would have destroyed hundreds of homes and cut across the grounds of three local schools.
-Mana has also organised protests that has led to the removal of illegal gaming machines from a fast food shop in Otara.
+In 2013, in the South Auckland suburb of Māngere members of Mana's Māngere Branch led a successful campaign against a proposed motorway through the suburb which would have destroyed hundreds of homes and cut across the grounds of three local schools.
+Mana has also organised protests that has led to the removal of illegal gaming machines from a fast food shop in Ōtara.

 In 2014, Mana began publishing and distributing its own newspaper MANA News to its supporters around the country and online.
 As of September 2020, it had last updated in May 2019.

 The party de-registered on 5 May 2021.